jensen-loouq/Windows-Device-Serial-Cpp/README.md

 ![serial logo](https://static.thenounproject.com/png/74769-200.png)
 # Windows-Desktop-Serial #
 A modern C++ wrapper class for the Win32 API serial communications.
+The Win32 API for serial communication is documented around 1995, and slightly difficult to use (especially for those not familiar with C).
+This wrapper class seeks to make the consumption of the Win32 Serial API easier to use, by porting it to C++11 language standards and with the support of the STL.
+This wrapper class pursues a design to force the creation of serial devices during runtime.

 ## Getting Started